MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Gets the query membership rules from one or more user collections in the Configuration Manager hierarchy.

 ### [Get-CMUserDataAndProfileConfigurationItem](Get-CMUserDataAndProfileConfigurationItem.md)
-Gets an user data and profile configuration item.
+Gets a user data and profile configuration item.

 ### [Get-CMUserDeviceAffinity](Get-CMUserDeviceAffinity.md)
 Get the relationships between a device and its primary users.